EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

 Under Payloads, we choose the wordlist Sniper will iterate through, as well as ensure that URL-encoding is disabled.
+This is a common file extension check, for the purposes of which I used `extensions-most-common.fuzz.txt`, part of the [SecLists](https://github.com/danielmiessler/SecLists) wordlist suite.

 ![image](https://user-images.githubusercontent.com/14150485/173319810-2d9f1f8e-5e47-40f5-8afd-12dacd63acc0.png)

 <br />

-This is a common file extension check against the upload form, for the purposes of which I used `extensions-most-common.fuzz.txt`, part of the [SecLists](https://github.com/danielmiessler/SecLists) wordlist suite.

-The results will all return a `200` status code which is to be expected, seeing as there is a valid server response, however that is not of much use for our purposes - The response length however is definitely a useful hint:
+The results will all return a `200` status code which is to be expected, seeing as there is a valid server response, however that is not of much use for our purposes - The response length however is definitely a useful pointer:

 ![image](https://user-images.githubusercontent.com/14150485/173316855-b14d9a13-de8c-448c-949f-19112f627b9a.png)

-The `.phtml` extension has a smaller response length, since there is no error returned, and should therefore be allowed on the server.
+The `.phtml` request has a smaller response length, reason being there is no error returned, and should therefore be an allowed file extension on the target server.

-Download the reverse shell as instructed on the task, edit the local IP and port values and save the file with a `.phtml` extension before uploading it on the target.
+Download the reverse shell as instructed on the task, edit the local IP and port values and save the file with a `.phtml` extension before uploading it using the form.

 <br />
 <br />